Nour-Elrouby/Employee-Attrition-Prediction/README.md

 > The deployed app loads a LightGBM model refitted on SMOTE-balanced data, while the
 > notebook's strongest recorded test result is Logistic Regression + SMOTE.
 The app also
 > collects only eight inputs and fills uncollected model features with zero.
 Its displayed
-> percentage should therefore be treated as a model score—not a calibrated probability.
+> percentage should therefore be treated as a model score not a calibrated probability.

 ## Project structure